homiedopie/beberlei.de/drafts/build_a_domain_model__no_setters_allowed.rst

 be able to change the behavior without breaking client code.

-You could even call this code domain driven, but actually its just applying the SOLID principles to your entities.
+You could even call this code domain driven, but actually its just applying the SOLID principles to entities.

 Tackling getters
 ----------------

+Avoiding getters is a bit more cumbersome.

-Now you still need getters to access the information, either if you display your models directly in the view or for testing purposes.
-There is another way to get rid of all the getters that you don't need ecplitly in your domain model, using the visitor pattern in combination with view models:
+You still need getters to access the information, either if you display models directly in the view or for testing purposes.
+There is another way to get rid of all the getters that you don't need explicitly in a domain model, using the visitor pattern in combination with view models:

 .. code-block:: php